lisamburns/ruby-data-structures/lecture-06/hashing.md

 This worked for numbers, but what about other objects (e.g., strings)?
-We used the number-item itself to compute the bucket number; we need a new way to comute a bucket number.
+We used the number-item itself to compute the bucket number; we need a new way to compute a bucket number.

 To do this, we use a *hash function*.
 A hash function takes an object and produces a random-looking, scrambled number from it.
 Essentially,